 Opportunities Revealed In Filtered Data

-Health risk assessment data — if we have it — may not be completely worthless.
+Health risk assessments offer little value as behavioral change tools, but are a rich source of data.
 Sort stress scores by business function, leader, or job type (to name a few examples) to identify actionable problems among certain roles or managers (e.g. why are your call center employees twice as stressed as your sales employees?).
 If your HRA vendor can’t help you with this, you need a new one.